knowit-finland-javascript-guild/cdk-with-typescript/README.md

 This changes from which directory our test runner [Jest](https://jestjs.io/) starts to look for files to test.

-Run the tests, and verify that the amount of test suites has increased from 2 to 5.
+Run the tests, and verify that the amount of test suites is now more than 2 (should be 5 or so).

 ```bash
 npm test